John Babington Macaulay Baxter

-John Babington Macaulay Baxter PC KC DCL (February 16, 1868 – December 27, 1946) was a New Brunswick lawyer, jurist and the 19th premier of New Brunswick.
+John Babington Macaulay Baxter PC KC DCL (February 16, 1868 – December 27, 1946) was a Canadian barrister and jurist who was the 19th premier of New Brunswick.

-Baxter served in the Canadian Army and was the author of Historical Records of the New Brunswick Regiment, Royal Artillery, the unit he commanded from 1907 to 1912.
+Baxter rose to the rank of lieutenant colonel in the Canadian Army and was the author of Historical Records of the New Brunswick Regiment, Royal Artillery, published in 1896, about the 3rd Field Artillery Regiment which he would later command from 1907 to 1912.
 He also had a keen interest in genealogy and in 1943 the New Brunswick Museum published his book titled Simon Baxter - The first United Empire Loyalist to settle in New Brunswick, (Canada).